neilberkman/docusign_elixir/README.md

 config :docusign, adapter: {Tesla.Adapter.Hackney, [recv_timeout: 30_000]}
 ```

+## DocuSign Connect

+To receive webhooks from DocuSign Connect, you can use `DocuSign.WebhookPlug` with
+your custom webhook handler.
+See the documentation of `DocuSign.WebhookPlug` for more
+details.

 ## Migrating from 0.3.x to 0.4.0

 Version 0.4.0 brings the ability to call DocuSign API with different user IDs.
 This is useful if your